top of page

 land acknowledgement

-The Sustainable Ocean Conference is hosted in Kjipuktuk (Great Harbour - Halifax), Mi'kma'ki,
+The Sustainable Ocean Conference (Mimaju’nuk ekta’n mawiomi) is hosted in Kjipuktuk (Great Harbour - Halifax), Mi'kma'ki, the ancestral and unceded territory of the Mi'kmaw People.

 We choose to conduct land acknowledgements as a part of the reconciliation process.
 We think it necessary to recognize that the area we now commonly refer to as the Halifax Regional Municipality exists due to the removal, displacement and harm of local Indigenous Peoples.
 This acknowledgement cannot undo the harm that has historically been done for generations, nor can it return the land to its original caretakers.
 Although symbolic, we deem it necessary.
+The truth can be uncomfortable but is important to face and acknowledge.

 As settlers on this land, we must actively work to understand the history of the land we live on - the good, the bad, and the uncomfortable.
 It is up to each of us as individuals to do real, hard and actionable work required in reconciliation.